Zamiell/stardew-valley/Min-Max_Guide.md

 - Check the garbage can next to the Saloon.
 - Meet Gus in the Saloon.
 (You have to go behind the counter to talk to him.)
 - Check the garbage can next to George's house.
 - Meet George + Alex inside of their house.
-(Alex finishes his workout and leaves his room at 4 PM.
+(Alex finishes his workout and leaves his room at 4:00 PM.
 If you are fast, you might need to wait here for a few minutes.)
 - Go back to the farm.
 (Leave all of the foragable items at the Bus Stop on the ground for now.)
 - Empty your inventory.
 Keep the tools.
-- Clear a path to the Backwoods.
+- Clear weeds (and top trees if you are short of 50 wood) along the path to the Backwoods.
 Exit to the Backwoods around 6:10 PM.
 - Meet Linus outside of his tent.
 - Meet Demetrius south-east of his house.
 (You do not need to talk to Robin because you already met her.)
 - Meet Sebastian as he leaves his house.
-(If you got here before 7 PM, then you will have to idle until he comes out of his room at 6:40 PM.
-This is wasted time that you could have used to kill more weeds elsewhere.)
+(If you got here before 7:00 PM, then you will have to idle until he comes out of his room at 6:40 PM.
+This is wasted time that you could have used to kill more weeds before leaving your farm.)
 - Go south to the community center.
 - Kill the weeds to the left of the community center.
 - Kill the weeds to the left of the fountain.
 - Go home.
 (Get any foragable items at the Bus Stop that you missed earlier.)
 - Hoe + plant + water Parsnip Seeds + Mixed Seeds.
   - By planting additional crops beyond the 15 initial Parsnip Seeds, crows have a chance to eat one or more crops every day.
 However, the extra value from planting the Mixed Seeds makes this worth it.
-(Having random crops from Mixed Seeds allows you to skip buying seeds for the Spring Crops bundle later on.)
+(Having random Cauliflower and Potato from Mixed Seeds allows you to skip buying them for the Spring Crops bundle later on.)
 - Eat all Spring Onions.
 (They are near-worthless to sell.)
 - Chop wood until around 4-6 energy left.
-- Kill weeds + grass until around 1:30 AM.
+- Kill weeds + grass until around 1:30 AM (assuming you have only a couple more Mixed Seeds).
-- Sell all but 20 fiber, all sap, all clay + all pinecones + extra spring foraging items + any food from the garbage cans (except for [Field Snack](https://stardewvalleywiki.com/Field_Snack)).
+- Ship all but 20 fiber, all sap, all clay + all pinecones + extra spring foraging items + any food from the garbage cans (except for [Field Snack](https://stardewvalleywiki.com/Field_Snack)).
   - In other words, keep stone + wood + coal + 20 fiber + 1 of each spring foragable.
   - Normally, we would save Leeks, Dandelions, and food from the garbage cans to eat, since they have a low GPE.
 However, we need as much money as possible for Spring 2, so we need to sell them today as an exception to the rule.
-- Hoe + plant + water any remaining mixed seeds.
+- Hoe + plant + water any remaining Mixed Seeds.
   - Note that you can work past 0 energy and become exhausted with no penalty carrying over to Spring 2 (because you will level up foraging).
   - If one of the mixed seeds is not a Cauliflower (check with a mod or the wiki) you'll need to delay handing in the initial bundles and shipping any additional gold for the vault originally scheduled for Spring 15 until Spring 17.
   - This adds a bit of time pressure to clearing the mine due to the lack of Minecarts you'd otherwise have for 2 days but this is very unlikely and doesn't change the route.
-- Go home at 2 AM.
+- Be inside your house a few minutes before 2:00 AM.
 (We do not want to incur the gold penalty.)
 - Destroy the bed.
-(This is to force you to spawn immediately next to the door at the beginning of every day, which saves time.)
-  - Alternatively, you can just remove it from the house for now and stick it in a chest for safe-keeping.
+(This is to force you to spawn immediately next to the door at the beginning of every day, which saves time.
+Alternatively, you can just remove it from the house for now and stick it in a chest for safe-keeping.)
 - Move the TV next to the door (so that you can immediately check it upon waking up).
 - At the end of the day, you should get:
   - Foraging 0 --> 1